sictweb/bti425-2020/notes/angular-deployment-intro.md

 ### Applying this to our "MEAN" Stack Heroku Deployment

-Recall, back in WEB322, we used Node.js with the Express module to create a web server (for a quick refresher, see the ["Getting Started with Heroku Guide"](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/getting-started-with-heroku/)).
-In effect, we were able to create an extremely simple web server with the lines:
+Recall, back in BTI325, we used Node.js with the Express module to create a web server (for a quick refresher, see the ["Getting Started with Heroku Guide"](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/getting-started-with-heroku/)).
+In effect, we were able to create an extremely simple web server with the following code:

 ```js
 var express = require("express");